hiveml/simple-ml-serving/README.md

 WITH GITHUB LINK
 ```

-However, as applied to ML, this concept runs into a bandwidth problem.
+However, as applied to ML, this setup runs into a bandwidth problem.

 At anywhere from tens to hundreds of images a second, the system becomes bottlenecked on network bandwidth.
 In the current setup, all the data has to go through our single `seaport` master, which is the single endpoint presented to the client.

 To solve this, we need our clients to not hit the single endpoint at `http://127.0.0.1:9090`, but instead to automatically rotate between backend servers to hit.
-If you know some netowrking, this sounds precisely like a job for DNS!
+If you know some networking, this sounds precisely like a job for DNS!

 However, setting up a custom DNS server is again beyond the scope of this article.
 Instead, by changing the clients to follow a 2-step "manual DNS" protocol, we can reuse our rudimentary seaport proxy to implement a "peer-to-peer" protocol in which clients connect directly to their servers: